boheling/focusPet/README.md

 - Ensure React is building correctly
 - Verify popup HTML is loading
 - Check for JavaScript errors in popup console

+### Treat Rewards Not Working
+- Check that focus tracking is enabled in settings
+- Verify treat reward interval is set correctly
+- Look for "Treat earned!" messages in service worker console
+- Check that popup receives "SYNC_PET_STATE" messages

+### Settings Not Persisting
+- Ensure settings are saved using the "Save Settings" button
+- Check that popup refreshes after saving
+- Look for "Background: Retrieved settings" messages in console

 ## 🎨 Pet Types & Behaviors